arrikto/learn-kubeflow/docs/modules/minikf-faq.md

 **Answer**: Hyper-V disables VT-x for other hypervisors, so VirtualBox cannot use it.
 Hyper-V disables VT-x for other hypervisors and VirtualBox says there is not VT-x available because when hyper-V is installed on Windows, the hypervisor is running all the time underneath the host OS.
 Only one process can control the VT hardware at a time for stability.
 The hypervisor blocks all other calls to the VT hardware.
 To proceed, you need to disable Hyper-V:
-1. Open CMD as administrator
+1. Open CMD as administrator.
 2. Turn off Hyper-V by running:
-   `bcdedit /set hypervisorlaunchtype off`
+   `bcdedit /set hypervisorlaunchtype off`.
-3. Reboot
+3. Reboot.

 To turn it back on:
-1. Run `bcdedit /set hypervisorlaunchtype`
+1. Run `bcdedit /set hypervisorlaunchtype`.
-2. Reboot
+2. Reboot.

 ### MiniKF & GCP